Zihang97/Peer-to-Peer-Chat/README.md

 ##### Multi-Processing

+Users can chat with multi-person concurrently by multi-threading.
 Every user connecting to the server creates a separate thread and communicates with the server on an individual thread based on the socket instance.
 In each thread, the server awaits a message and sends that message to other users currently on the chat.

+##### Discovery and mute

+Users can decide their state of discovery.
+When a user is discovered, clients can send them any updates or new chats.
+When a user is not discovered, the messages sent to him are pending, so users are able to block other users.

 ##### Asynchronous